texfaq/texfaq.github.io/FAQ-mfptutorials.md

-programs), _Some Experiences in Running MetaFont and MetaPost_ (available on CTAN) offers the benefit of Peter's experience (he has designed a number of ''historical'' fonts using MetaFont).
+programs), _Some Experiences in Running MetaFont and MetaPost_ (available on CTAN) offers the benefit of Peter's experience (he has designed a number of "historical" fonts using MetaFont).
 For MetaFont the article is geared towards testing and installing new MetaFont fonts, while its MetaPost section describes how to use MetaPost illustrations in LaTeX and pdfLaTeX documents, with an emphasis on how to use appropriate